lsexton21/ui-portfolio/markdowns/bulkJobs.md

 ---

-#### Below is a method executed when uploading a PDF file.
-In it, I put together a validation to make sure that the PDF file contents did not start with UTF-8 BOM characters which is created by some processors.
-These characters prevented our backend functions from processing the PDF correctly.
+#### Below is a method executed when uploading this CSV file.
+In it, I put together a validation to make sure that the CSV file contents did not start with UTF-8 BOM characters which is created by some processors.
+These characters prevented our backend functions from processing the CSV correctly.
 It would be crazy to force the front end to parse the whole PDF which JavaScript PDF parsers do; thus, I created my own file reader stream, and only parsed the first chunk because that is all I needed.

 ```
 _importCSV(type) {